Data Validation in Excel: An Essential Guide

 How to Use It for Drop-Down Lists in Excel?

-One of the most useful applications of data validation in Excel is creating drop-down lists.
+One of the most useful applications is creating drop-down lists.
 A drop-down list lists items appearing in a cell when you click a down-arrow button.
-Users can then select an item from the list, which ensures consistent and accurate data entry.
+Users can then select an item from the list.
+So that it ensures consistent format for selections.

-How to Troubleshoot Common Errors in Excel?
+How to Troubleshoot Common Errors in excel data input validation?

-1. “The value you entered is not valid” – This error message appears when a user enters data that doesn’t meet the validation criteria set up for a cell.
-To fix this error, the user should enter data that meets the validation criteria or change the validation criteria to allow for the entered data.
+1. The value you entered is not valid – This error message appears when a user enters data that doesn’t meet the validation criteria.
+If you wanna fix this error, the user should enter data within validation criteria or change the validation criteria for new entries.

-2. “The list source must be a delimited list or a reference to a single row or column” – This error message appears when the range of cells used as the source for a drop-down list is not formatted correctly.
-To fix this error, the user should ensure that the range of cells is properly formatted and contains only one row or column.
+2. The list source must be a delimited list or a reference to a single row or column – While this one appears when cells used as the source for a drop-down list is not formatted correctly.
+Here, the user should ensure their cells have proper format and contains only one row or column.

-3. “Data validation rules are not applied to merged cells” – This error message appears when data validation rules are applied to merged cells.
-To fix this error, the user should unmerge the cells and apply the data validation rules to each individual cell.
+3. Data validation rules are not applied to merged cells – You can get this message when data validation rules are applied to merged cells.
+As you may guess, the user should unmerge the cells and apply the data validation rules to each individual cell.

-Thank you for reading, and happy validating!
 If you want to learn more about Excel tutorials, please read these articles.
 Feel free to contact us.
 We can answer all your questions.

 Related posts